aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 You can use the [AWS Network Firewall](https://aws.amazon.com/network-firewall/) to implement URL, IP address, and domain-based stateful and stateless inbound and outbound traffic filtering.

-This solution demostrates the usage of the AWS Network Firewalls for domain names stateful filtering as a sample use case.
+This solution demonstrates the usage of the AWS Network Firewalls for domain names stateful filtering as a sample use case.

 ## Enforce secure deployment of SageMaker resources
 Three approaches for deploying Amazon SageMaker resources securely: